-We passed various green sites of ancient towns-Um Jaûzeh, with a copious spring, Safût, and another, and in three hours and a half reached the forest of Gilead.
-Trees, first in clumps, then in masses, pushed towards the plain, which now became an undulating plateau, with forest on the knolls, and green corn in all the glades.
+Jaûzeh, with a copious spring, Safût, and another, and in three hours and a-half reached the forest of Gilead.
+Trees, first in clumps, then in masses, pushed towards the plain, which now became an undulating plateau with forest on the knolls, and green corn in all the glades.
 But we were only skirting it, and soon re-entered the green corn plains, still with the richest soil, and not destitute of water.
 The ruins of villages were thick and close, and still more numerous the wells and fountains, all desolate and without inhabitant.

-Soon after passing the traces of El Fuheis, where there is much cultivation, not by the Adwan, but by the citizens of Salt, we descended the gorge of the Ezrak, and at once all was changed.
-We crossed another ridge; the hill-sides were terraced, and clad with vineyards, which, lower down, gave place to olive-groves; while the bottom was filled with rich gardens, thick with trees laden with green fruit-figs, apricots, medlars, plums, peaches, and walnuts-and with pomegranates covered with searlet blossom.
-We were approaching Ramoth Gilead, and bright springs gushed from the rocks on the side of the steep path, elad with festoons of maiden-hair fern, and which nourished beds of onions, melons, and eucumbers under the shade of the fruit-trees.
+Soon after passing the traces of El Fuheis, where there is much cultivation, not by the Adwan, but by the citizens of Salt, we descended the gorge of the Ezrah, and at once all was changed.
+We crossed another ridge; the hillsides were terraced, and clad with vineyards, which, lower down, gave place to olive-groves; while the bottom was filled with rich gardens, thick with trees laden with green fruit-figs, apricots, medlars, plums, peaches, and walnuts -and with pomegranates covered with scarlet blossom.
+We were approaching Ramoth Gilead, and bright springs gushed from the rocks on the side of the steep path, clad with festoons of maiden-hair fern, and nourished beds of onions, melons, and cucumbers under the shade of the fruit-trees.
 A turn in the valley brought us in sight of the first town we had seen east of Jordan.
-Salt lies on two sides of a narrow ravine, half-way up, crowned by a ruined citadel, but otherwise featureless and unattractive, not unlike a M'zab town in the Sahara.
+Salt lies on two sides of a narrow ravine, half-way up, crowned by a ruined citadel, but otherwise featureless and unattractive. not unlike a M'zab town in the Sahara.